- Overview

 file for the primary datacenter Orchestrator.

-For the secondary datacenter:
+For the secondary datacenter, take the following steps:

 - Copy the Endpoint before the backslash and apply to the